wzod/docs/Wiki Documentation Template.md

 #Name of Tool

 This is a template of the tool documentation note for the [REMnux documentation wiki](https://github.com/REMnux/docs/wiki/).
+You can view its source code by clicking the Raw button.
 The tool's description goes here.
 The overall page is meant to be a brief reference note, and is not designed to provide a comprehensive manual for using the tool.
 For an example of such a note, take a look at the [VolDiff page](https://github.com/REMnux/docs/wiki/VolDiff).

 ##Category